CIP Code: 8174 (142701) - Chemical Engineering concentration

 - Linear and Non-Linear Programming (3 hours) - Techniques for optimizing linear and non-linear models of engineering systems.
 Deterministic and stochastic techniques; continuous and discrete variables and functions; constrained and unconstrained problems.

 - Graduate Mathematics, Statistics, or Science Elective (3 hours) - Selected in consultation with the student's major professor and graduate committee (requires program coordinator's approval as well).

 - Systems Engineering I (3 hours) - General analytical concepts used in the modeling and analysis of engineering systems, including system requirements, cost modeling and life cycle analysis.

 - Systems Engineering II (3 hours) - Design and integration of engineering systems, including structured and object-oriented analysis techniques.
 Life cycle issues and tools.
 Team-based preliminary system design project.

 - Non-Emphasis Graduate Engineering Elective (3 hours) - The student must take one course from another engineering department outside of his/her specialization to enhance the multi-disciplined flavor of the student's educational experience.

 Specialization Core (at least 24 hours)

 At least 24 hours must be taken from a student's concentration department and/or classes offered by the College of Engineering and/or the Ray P. Authement College of Sciences.
-As with the General Core component, there is not a specific sequence of courses required by each department for meeting the Specialization Core.
+Departments may specify a set of courses as a required part of the Specialization Core.
+Outside specified courses, there is no specific sequence of courses required by each department for meeting the Specialization Core.
 This structure provides significant opportunity for the student to meet the requirements of System Engineering training from the humanistic factors, economics, and project management perspectives, while at the same time allowing an appreciable level of specialization and customization to meet individual learning needs within a specific engineering discipline.